hyperledger/fabric-sdk-node/docs/sdk-node-ci.md

 Developer can post below comments to trigger the particular failed build:

-     reverify-x or reverify - to restart the build on sdk-node-verify x86_64 platform. remerge-x or remerge - to restart the build on sdk-node-verify x86_64 platform.
+     reverify-x or reverify - to restart the build on sdk-node-verify x86_64 platform. remerge-x or remerge - to restart the build on sdk-node-merge x86_64 platform.

 #### Where to see the output of the stages?